 You are likely to have heard the Oberheim OB-Xa’s sound many times without knowing where it comes from.
 Together with the other ‘Big Boys’ polyphonic synths, it opened the way to new musical genres: industrial music, synth-pop, new wave and electro-pop, just to name only a few.
-Discover its history and its influence on pop music in this
+Discover its history and influence on pop music in this video playlist.

 1. Ode to Polyphony: Queen